The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Women’s Morocco Dress Guidelines

-When considering moroccan female dress standards for tourists, coverage remains the key principle.
+When considering Moroccan dress standards for female tourists, coverage remains the key principle.
 Aim to cover shoulders, cleavage, and knees with loose, opaque fabrics.
 You don’t need to wear a hijab unless entering a space where covering hair is specifically requested, which is rare for tourists.

 Men’s Morocco Clothing Guidelines